Rahulnegi56/E-Commerce-Sales-Analysis-Python-Project-/README.md

-This project performs a comprehensive data analysis on an E-Commerce dataset to uncover business insights, sales trends, and customer behavior patterns using Python.
+This project performs a comprehensive data analysis on an E-Commerce dataset to uncover business insights, sales trends, and customer behavior patterns using Python & Exploratory Data Analysis(EDA).

 Objectives
 1. Analyze historical sales data from an e-commerce platform.